Israeli forces battle militants around another Gaza hospital as babies evacuated to Egypt

 International aid group Doctors Without Borders said 70 people were killed and at least 52 wounded, including children, in strikes in the southern town of Khan Younis on Saturday.
 It said it was performing 10 burn surgeries a day at the town’s overwhelmed Nasser Hospital, where hundreds of people need such operations.

-More than 12,200 Palestinians, including almost 5,000 minors, have been killed in Gaza, according to Palestinian health authorities.
-Another 4,000 are missing and believed buried in rubble.
+More than 12,700 Palestinians, including more than 5,000 minors, have been killed in Gaza, according to the Palestinian Health Ministry in the West Bank, which coordinates with officials in the Health Ministry of Hamas-run Gaza.
+Officials there say another 4,000 are missing and believed buried in rubble.
 The count does not differentiate between civilians and combatants.
 Israel says it has killed thousands of militants.

 Violence has also surged in the Israeli-occupied West Bank, where attacks by Jewish settlers are on the rise and where more than 200 Palestinians have been killed since the start of the war, mostly in gunbattles triggered by Israeli military raids.